Hamza-333/Wall-Following-Robot-RL/README.md

 By default, the vectorizedMain.py file is set up to run with a fixed constant speed for each episode.

-If you wan to train for variable speed per episode, run the file with the following argument
+If you want to train for variable speed per episode, run the file with the following argument

 ```terminal
 python vectorizedMain.py --var_speed=1